cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 ~~~
 Input:

+ G: Public generator of GG.
  l: Some suitable choice of key-length (e.g. as described in {{NIST}}).

 Output:

  k: A key chosen from {0,1}^l and interpreted as an integer value.
-  (G,Y): A commitment pair, where Y=kG for some generator G of GG.
+ (G,Y): A pair of curve points, where Y=kG.

 Steps: